AI hackathon

 The goal

-• Helps users understand required documentation
+• Clearly communicates required documentation

-• Enables account protection for beneficiaries
+• Enables fast and secure account protection

 Design strategy

-• Mapping the Notify of death process
+• Mapped the end-to-end Notify of Death journey

-• Identifying key user pain points
+• Identified key user pain points and failure moments

-• Designing a guided submission flow (happy path)
+• Designed a guided, step-by-step submission flow

 Key design concepts

-• Explain required documentation such as death certificates
+• Explain required documentation

 • Provide guidance on the notification process